JuliaLabs/Cassette.jl/README.md

 release the package (planned Winter 2017/2018, assuming Julia's compiler will be sufficient by then).

-- Contextual Call Interceptor: Design is complete.
+- Contextual Call Interception Framework: Design is complete.
 Besides some significant details that require more compiler improvements, implementation is complete.
 Performance right now is pretty bad due to fixable compiler issues (specifically JuliaLang/julia#5402).
 Theoretically, once these bugs have been fixed, interception overhead should be quite low (<5% of original program runtime).
 I have been testing this by measuring the performance of Cassette code rewritten to avoid the compiler performance problems (e.g. removing all